FlorVegaCastillo/florvegacastillo.github.io/content/_index.md

       title: '📚 My Portfolio'
       subtitle: ''
       text: |-
-        I work on accessibility and belonging in the public sector, in topics related to education, communications, culture, science, and technology.
-My fields of interest also include multiculturalism and increased opportunities for under-served and under-represented communities, including first-generation students and multi-language speakers.
+        Welcome!
+I work on accessibility and belonging in the public sector, focusing on education, communications, culture, science, and technology.
+My interests also include multiculturalism and expanding opportunities for underserved and underrepresented communities in higher education and society at large.
         Let's connect! 😃
     design:
       columns: '1'